COSC3020/tsp-comparison-aPannell064/README.md

 ## Extra Help

-Because I was writing to an excel file, I needed a way to do this I got the information I needed from https://medium.com/@me.mohamed.elnagar/working-with-xlsx-files-in-javascript-a-beginners-guide-b649a06de8fc and https://www.npmjs.com/package/xlsx
+Because I was writing to an excel file, I needed a way to do this.
+I got the information I needed from https://medium.com/@me.mohamed.elnagar/working-with-xlsx-files-in-javascript-a-beginners-guide-b649a06de8fc and https://www.npmjs.com/package/xlsx